winitzki/scall/tutorial/programming_dhall.md

 Dhall can still perform iterative or recursive processing of numerical data, lists, trees, or other user-defined recursive data structures.

 The termination guarantee does _not_ mean that Dhall programs could never exhaust the memory or could never take too long to evaluate.
-As Dhall supports arbitrary-precision integers, it is possible to write a "rogue" Dhall program that runs a loop with an extremely large number of iterations, or  creates a  data structure consuming   petabytes of memory.
+As Dhall supports arbitrary-precision integers, it is possible to write a "rogue" Dhall program (or a **rogue expression**) that runs a loop with an extremely large number of iterations, or  creates a  data structure consuming   petabytes of memory.
 We have already seen examples of such rogue expressions.

 However, it is improbable that a programmer creates a rogue expression by mistake while implementing ordinary tasks in Dhall.